RitwikGanguly/Twitter_sentiment_Analysis/README.md

 4) **Result interpretation:** Once the sentiment classification is performed, the results are interpreted and analyzed.
 This can involve aggregating sentiment scores over multiple text samples, calculating sentiment proportions, or generating visualizations to understand the sentiment distribution.

+Sentiment analysis has numerous applications, including social media monitoring, brand reputation management, customer feedback analysis, market research, and more.
+It helps in understanding public opinion, identifying trends, and making data-driven decisions based on sentiment insights derived from textual data.

 ---

 > - **The Sentiment Analysis is a UnSupervised Technique**